-- 10.1 The aim of the SMP is to reduce the chances of shark interactions within the area of operation of the program whilst minimising impacts on non-target species. - 10.2 The operational means by which the program aim is pursued and continually refined are set out in this Plan.
+- 10.1 The aim of the SMP is to reduce the chances of interactions between target sharks and humans within the area of operation of the program whilst minimising impacts on non-target species. - 10.2 The operational means by which the program aim is pursued and continually refined are set out in this Plan.